-There’s plenty of reasons for choosing a double basin not just because they look so damn gorgeous.
+There’s plenty of reasons for choosing a double vanity not just because they look so damn gorgeous.
 Having two identical basin areas creates a harmonious, pleasing symmetry and a luxe, hotel-like vibe.
 They effortlessly transform bathrooms into envy-inducing ensuites.

 Solid marble and antiqued mirror glass create a grey-toned sanctuary that's keep interesting by a mixture of textures and tones.

 Get the look: The basins and unit are by Kreoo.
 The mirror is by Dominic Schuster, inset with lights by Bocci.

 The bathroom is the ideal place to mix and match styles.
 A pair of classic basins help to emphasise the details of a period overmantel mirror while sitting comfortably in a contemporary space.

 Get the look: Floor and wall tiles, Walls And Floors.
 Basins, Bathstore.

 Floor-to-ceiling black tiling creates an impressive backdrop for a crisp white floating shelf and surface-mounted basins.
 Taps set into the wall and discreet towel rails keep the look sleek.